Sohilluckylucky/Sohilluckylucky/README.md

 - 👋 Hi, I’m @Sohilluckylucky
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning inter 2nd year
+- 🌱 I’m currently done with inter 2nd year
 - 💞️ I’m looking to collaborate on to github
-- 📫 How to reach me by emails
+- 📫 How to reach me by emails-luckysjlucky12@gmail.com